 Summary

-This chapter covered how you can use smart pointers to make different guarantees and tradeoffs than those Rust makes by default with regular references.
-Box<T> has a known size and points to data allocated on the heap.
-Rc<T> keeps track of the number of references to data on the heap so that data can have multiple owners.
-RefCell<T> with its interior mutability gives us a type that can be used when we need an immutable type but need the ability to change an inner value of that type, and enforces the borrowing rules at runtime instead of at compile time.
+This chapter covered how to use smart pointers to make different guarantees and trade-offs than those Rust makes by default with regular references.
+The Box<T> type has a known size and points to data allocated on the heap.
+The Rc<T> type keeps track of the number of references to data on the heap, so that data can have multiple owners.
+The RefCell<T> type with its interior mutability gives us a type that we can use when we need an immutable type but need to change an inner value of that type; it also enforces the borrowing rules at runtime instead of at compile time.

-We also discussed the Deref and Drop traits that enable a lot of the functionality of smart pointers.
-We explored reference cycles that can cause memory leaks, and how to prevent them using Weak<T>.
+Also discussed were the Deref and Drop traits that enable a lot of the functionality of smart pointers.
+We explored reference cycles that can cause memory leaks and how to prevent them using Weak<T>.

-If this chapter has piqued your interest and you want to implement your own smart pointers, check out “The Nomicon” at https://doc.rust-lang.org/stable/nomicon/ for even more useful information.
+If this chapter has piqued your interest and you want to implement your own smart pointers, check out “The Rustonomicon” at https://doc.rust-lang.org/stable/nomicon/ for more useful information.

-Next, let’s talk about concurrency in Rust.
-We’ll even learn about a few new smart pointers.
+Next, we’ll talk about concurrency in Rust.
+You’ll even learn about a few new smart pointers.